youfiElwy/Big-Data/Assignments/README.md

 ### Overview:
 This assignment focuses on analyzing NYC yellow taxi cab trip data using both MongoDB and Cassandra databases.
 Students are required to clean and preprocess the dataset, perform data insertion, calculate trip durations and costs, and answer specific analytical queries.

-### Deliverables:
-- Implementations in MongoDB and Cassandra.
-- Visualization of results for specific queries.

 ---

 ## Assignment 2